kernelkit/infix/doc/networking.md

 admin@example:/config/interface/br0/> set bridge vlans vlan 10 tagged br0
 admin@example:/config/interface/br0/> set bridge vlans vlan 20 tagged br0
 ```

-> To route or to manage via a VLAN, a VLAN interface also needs to be created on top of the bridge, see section [VLAN Interfaces](#vlan-interfaces) below.
+> To route or to manage via a VLAN, a VLAN interface needs to be created
+> on top of the bridge, see section [VLAN Interfaces](#vlan-interfaces)
+> below for more on this topic.

 ### VLAN Interfaces